Peter-van-Tol/LiteX-CNC/docs/src/modules/gpio.rst

           "pin": "j15:5"
           "name": "optional_name_output"
         },
-        ...
+        ...,
-        {"pin": "j16:5"},
+        {"pin": "j16:5"}
     ],

 Defining the pin is required in the configuration.
 Optionally one can give the pin a name which will be used in the HAL.
 When no name is supplied, the pin is numbered, starting at 0.
-GPIO

 .. note::
   In and GPIO out are numbered separately, so both ``<board-name>.gpio.0.out`` and ``<board-name>.gpio.0.in``